 Case study on Emotional Regulation

-E. is a ten year old boy who attends a social communication unit within a mainstream school.
-He has a diagnosis of Asperger’s syndrome.
+E. is a ten year old boy who attends a social communication class within a mainstream school.

-E. is a ten year old boy who attends a social communication unit within a mainstream school.
-He has a diagnosis of Asperger’s syndrome.
-He has difficulties with emotional regulation resulting in outbursts of challenging behaviour at times.
+E. is a ten year old boy who attends a social communication class within a mainstream school.
+He has difficulties with emotional regulation resulting in extreme stress responses.
 He also required support with developing his self-awareness and control.
 He is an engaging young man who has a vivid imagination and a talent for drawing.
 He enjoys playing Minecraft on his computer and displays skill with this and enjoys reading and has a particular interest in water mills and pumps and displays depth of knowledge in these topics.
 He has recently begun swimming lessons and appears to enjoy this.

 E. has had difficulty regulating emotions when faced with certain situations in school e.g. losing at games, making a mistake, engaging in paired work, waiting for other students to give responses.
-These situations typically lead to a build-up of anxiety which result in emotional outbursts and occasional behaviour of concern.
+These situations typically lead to a build-up of anxiety which result in an extreme stress response.

 - Being unable to label his emotions